JacksonSan009/Minimalist-list/README.md

 ## Features
 #### TO DO
 - Change the animation of the account bottoms.
+- Able to change the pallet of colors.

 #### DONE
 - Put the info of the anime/manga enlisted with a border.